 PEGGY NOTEBAERT NATURE MUSEUM, Chicago

 For Illinois residents.
 A donation of $10/family is suggested on these “Suggested Donation Days” but not required.
+Read about our visit (granted this was pre-Covid) here.
+This is one of the hidden unsung gems in the city!
 Free day savings: $30

 SHEDD AQUARIUM, Chicago